ShawnO86/Dynamic-navBar/README.md

 # Interactive Landing Page

-This is a JavaScript practice project focused on navagation of a page
+This JavaScript practice project is focused on generating a navagation bar dynamically and in relation to the section tags in the HTML.